yeehaa123/presentation-moonconf/slides.md

 <!--

-The microkernel patters aims to correct the flaws of the layered architecture.
+The microkernel or plugin pattern aims to correct the flaws of the layered architecture.

 "[This] architectural pattern applies to software systems that must be able to adapt to changing system requirements."

 The kernel in the name refers to a hub-like core that can be extended by plugins or adapters.
 While this may not be a common pattern in real-world architecture, it is one of the oldest.

 The 'Oude Kerk' in Amsterdam for instance was built using a very similar design pattern.
 This is best illustrated visually.
-First look at the church's original state around 1306.
+First look at the church's original state around 1306...

 -->